Gleb001/FlappyBird-Gosha/README.md

 ### Overview of the file structure (system) of the JS part of the project
 As you can see, the root directory of this project is familiar.
 I don't see any point in describing it, so let's move on to the two directories that interest me - /styles and /scripts, the name of which reflects their content.

-#### catalog utility english version
+#### Catalog utility english version
 This catalog contains self-written utilities that allow you to implement this game in the browser.
 Roughly speaking, the catalog in question is a kind of library for creating this kind of games and not only.
 This catalog includes three independent modules:
 - The engine (in this project) is an entity that controls the flow (process) of executing algorithms.
 The implementation of this entity is embedded in an abstraction called miniSyncEngine, which is responsible for executing only synchronous algorithms.
 However, this engine has a method for executing an asynchronous function as synchronous (within the execution flow of this entity).
 The mini prefix indicates the absence of complex abstractions and heavy file size, provided that the entire implementation of this project is based on the use of the abstraction in question.
-[API description for working with this abstraction](####miniSyncEngine-API-english-version).
+[API description for working with this abstraction](https://github.com/Gleb001/FlappyBird-Gosha/blob/master/README.md####miniSyncEngine.js-API-english-version).
 - work_with_animations.js is a module for creating dynamic animations.
 With this module, you can create both CSS and JS animations.
 I strongly recommend that you familiarize yourself with this module.
-[API description for working with this abstraction](####work_with_animations-API-english-version).
+[API description for working with this abstraction](https://github.com/Gleb001/FlappyBird-Gosha/blob/master/README.md####work_with_animations.js-API-english-version).
 - work_with_html.js is a module for creating html elements.
 The module in question consists of one function - createElementHTM().
 API descriptions for working with this abstraction are not included.

 As mentioned above, utilities act as a framework for this project.
 Changing utilities usually leads to a complete change in the remaining parts of the /scripts directory in question!
 Any solution has its pros and cons, which you have to put up with.
 In our case, the downside is a complete change of the entire project when changing any utility, and the plus is the ease of project support.

-#### catalog game_components english version
+#### Catalog game_components english version
 A component (games) is a JS object that contains a link to an HTML element, as well as certain properties and methods designed to work with it (an HTML element).
 As a rule (regarding this project), two previously described modules are used to work with the entity in question: work_with_animations.js and work_with_html.js .
 As an illustrative example, let's take one of the already written ones - player.js .

 ```js